How to Connect Tattoos Into a Sleeve

 Choose Your Artist Wisely

-When you’re preparing to get a tattoo as time-consuming and detailed as a sleeve, you want to make absolutely certain you’ve found the perfect artist.
+When you’re preparing to get a tattoo as time-consuming and detailed as a sleeve, you want to make absolutely certain you’ve found the perfect artist for you.
 With the help of websites like Instagram and Yelp, you can easily find artists in your area who tattoo in your preferred style.
 It’s best to choose a tattoo artist who’s worked on sleeves before, especially if you’re trying to connect existing designs.

 An experienced artist has the background needed to merge your tattoos into a cohesive sleeve.
 Your tattooist can achieve a unified style in several ways, such as using a complementary color scheme in the background or adding similar design elements like clouds, flames, or flowers.

-If you prefer sleeves with more negative space, your artist can use the same style to give your sleeve a cohesive feel.
+If you prefer sleeves with more negative space, your artist can use the same style to give your sleeve a united feel.
 For example, if you have a single traditional Americana piece on your forearm, your artist may continue in the same style.
-This will give your sleeve the appearance of a single, well thought out design rather than a patchwork quilt of tattoos in different styles.
+This will give your sleeve the appearance of a single, well thought out design, rather than a patchwork quilt of tattoos in different styles.